asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

    5. https://github.com/asciiscry3r/powersource
    6. https://github.com/asciiscry3r/phaseshiftfilter

-Some "hell" and I as always under EW from piracy:
+Some "hell" and I as always under EW from piracy, 2025.05.28, f*cking people always say that all my properti is a "our" or "people property", and my eyes,computer screen with phone too, anyone didn't buy any part of this or didn't help with any:

 .. image:: images/2025-05-29-00-12-30-251.v01.jpg
            :align: left